ivan-paleo/publish-micro-image/Guidelines/ZEISS_EVO25.md

 ## Data & Metadata
 ### General
 The data should be uploaded on an open repository (e.g. Zenodo) in original formats to preserve the metadata as well as in open formats for reusability.
-Add a README file to the upload.
+Add a README file (in TXT format) to the upload.

 Follow the instructions in the how-to's to [upload to Zenodo](/How-tos/Zenodo.md) and to [read CZI or TIFF files with ImageJ2/Fiji](/How-tos/ImageJ2-Fiji.md).